Leonid Denysenko

-Leonid Denysenko is a Ukrainian Australian artist living in Sydney, Australia.
+Leonid Denysenko (25 July 1926 – 12 May 2020) was a Ukrainian Australian artist living in Sydney, Australia.
 He is notable for the introduction of the graphic art technique of "literography".
-He is the only surviving founding member of the Ukrainian Artists Society of Australia.
+He was a founding member of the Ukrainian Artists Society of Australia.

 Biography and career

-Born in Warsaw in 1926 of Ukrainian émigré parents, Leonid studied art in Poland.
+Born in Warsaw in 1926 of Ukrainian émigré parents, Denysenko studied art in Poland.
 After World War II he worked as an artist with the United States armed forces in Germany.

 After arriving in Australia in 1949 with his family, he was sent to a migrant reception and training camp at Bathurst, NSW.
-As part of the 'assisted passage' Leonid and his brother, Yurij were under a contract to the Australian Government to work where the Government sent them, and the two young men learnt they were to be sent to Queensland as sugar cane cutters.
-As related by Leonid himself in a 2-page article in the Australian Women's Weekly:
+As part of the 'assisted passage' Denysenko and his brother, Yurij were under a contract to the Australian Government to work where the Government sent them: the two were sent to Queensland to be sugar cane cutters.
+As related by Leonid himself in the Australian Women's Weekly:

-In time, the Denysenkos left the camp and Leonid with his mother and brother Yurij, helped stage a number of Ukrainian arts and craft shows in Australia.
-By 1950 Leonid Denysenko was already being featured in Australian media as a "migrant artist from Ukraine", and "a young Ukrainian whose pen-and- ink work is much above the ordinary".
+In time, the Denysenkos left the camp and Leonid with his mother and brother, helped stage a number of Ukrainian arts and craft shows in Australia.
+By 1950 Leonid was already being featured in Australian media as a "migrant artist from Ukraine", and "a young Ukrainian whose pen-and- ink work is much above the ordinary".